xParano1d/Maze-Visualizator/README.md

     Issues to fix:
-        ☐ cell walls scaling and overall graphics improvement needed ☐ kruskal highlighting row one time per iteration ☐ IsHovered() for selected button should have the same color
+        ☐ cell walls scaling and overall graphics improvement needed ☐ Hunt n' Kill highlighting row one time per iteration ✔ IsHovered() for selected button should have the same color @done (12/15/2025, 1:26:30 AM)